maorshriki/maorshriki/README.md

 <h1 align="center">Hi 👋, I'm Maor Shriki</h1>
-<h3 align="center">Third year computer science student at IDC Herzliya.
+<h3>Third year computer science student at IDC Herzliya.
 Technologically adept, with a strong foundation in math and various programming languages.
 Has a positive attitude and eager to expand my programming knowledge.</h3>

 - 🌱 I’m currently improves my ability as a **full stack developer and data scientist**